baruch427/wisdom-pool-server-02/ztest/testing.md

 ### The Ideal Workflow: A Summary

 1.  **Start Docker Desktop.**
+2. Run `./run_automated_tests.ps1` and observe the output.

+Alternatively, for manual control:
-2. Run `docker-compose -f docker-compose.test.yml up --build -d` to start the environment.
+1. Run `docker-compose -f docker-compose.test.yml up --build -d` to start the environment.
-3. Run `pytest -v` to execute the tests.
+2. Run `docker-compose -f docker-compose.test.yml exec app pytest -v ztest/` to execute the tests.
-4. Review the output for any failures.
+3. Review the output for any failures.
-5. When finished, run `docker-compose -f docker-compose.test.yml down` to clean up.
+4. When finished, run `docker-compose -f docker-compose.test.yml down` to clean up.